Attacking the GLOBAL Financial System?

 Such a move would be suicidal for those who have built the 'bomb' (which is consistent with a kamikaze tradition) because it requires also destroying their control over Japan's economy, but this would in the process destroy Japan's 'merchant soul'.

 The result could be (not only an unprecedented level of human misery) but a huge shift in the balance of global political and economic power.
-The latter goal may seem outrageous - but could well be feasible, and would be compatible with the type of thinking which is the basis of ancient East Asian 'Art of War' strategies.
+The latter goal may seem outrageous - but could well be feasible, and would be compatible with the type of thinking which is the basis of ancient East Asian 'Art of War' strategies

-Thus a primary (though unlikely) scenario is developed below which recognizes that the US financial system tends to be dominated by Jewish influences, whose agenda includes provision of support for Israel, so that there is a plausible basis for cooperation amongst extremist groups in the Middle East and East Asia - and thus for a direct relationship between the September 11 terrorist attack and a potential attack on the US financial system.
+Thus a primary (though not necessarily real) scenario is developed below which recognizes that the US financial system tends to be dominated by Jewish influences, whose agenda includes provision of support for Israel, so that there is a plausible basis for cooperation amongst extremist groups in the Middle East and East Asia - and thus for a direct relationship between the September 11 terrorist attack and a potential attack on the US financial system.

 The motivation for attacking the financial system itself could be objection to the massive cultural adjustments required in Japan if it is to succeed economically under the current (US / IMF prescribed) global financial system.
 East Asian traditions make it feasible to achieve strength in the 'real' economy, but quite difficult to succeed in the 'paper' economy (especially for Japan) .